PE and Sport Premium

-Our PE subject leader (Mrs Fallan) will monitor children’s participation in lessons/clubs and inter-school events in order to target clubs/lessons/events to engage all children.
+Our PE subject leader (Miss Fallan) will monitor children’s participation in lessons/clubs and inter-school events in order to target clubs/lessons/events to engage all children.
 She will liaise with the staff to discuss professional development in all areas of our PE curriculum and develop team-teaching opportunities to ensure teachers are competent and confident to deliver high-quality PE lessons.

-Our Sports Governor will meet regularly with the PE lead to ensure the Sport Premium money is used in the best way to promote physical activity and sport across the school, ensuring that all our children have the chance to experience new opportunities and be successful in a range of activities.
+Our Sports Governor will meet regularly with the PE subject leader to ensure the Sport Premium money is used in the best way to promote physical activity and sport across the school, ensuring that all our children have the chance to experience new opportunities and be successful in a range of activities.